 Vehicle Number

-Gritter 4
+Gritter 4 (dedicated 4x4) +3

-Footpath Tractor 5
+Footpath Tractor 2

 - 8.2 Each vehicle treats, on average, 50km of primary and secondary routes followed by 50km of other routes. - 8.3 Some footway tractors treat several villages, which involve travel time between routes, and this will impact on the length they can treat in a day.